valboz/RTModel/docs/ModelCategories.md

 The three components of the orbital motion are expressed at time t0 in units of days^-1.

 The component gamma1 is equivalent to ds/dt/s.
 The component gamma2 is dalpha/dt.
-The thid component gammaz is generally poorly constrained, but is required to move along a physical circular orbit.
+The third component gammaz is generally poorly constrained, but is required to move along a physical circular orbit.

 More details are available at [VBBinaryLensing Orbital Motion](https://github.com/valboz/VBBinaryLensing/blob/master/docs/OrbitalMotion.md).